 Our Global LNG Outlook (GLO) examines the latest trends in the global Liquefied Natural Gas (LNG) market, identifies the key drivers to changing market dynamics, forecasts the world’s LNG demand and supply to 2030, and explores their impact on LNG contracts and pricing.

-High-level findings of the Global LNG Outlook 2017 are available in a free executive summary.
-Complete this form to receive it today:
+High-level findings of the Global LNG Outlook 2018 are available in a free public report: